-Even without identifying information, you should not post the grades in alphabetical order.
+As a best practice, even without identifying information, you should not post the grades in alphabetical order.

 No. Without student consent, graded papers and exams may not be shared with, or be made accessible publicly.

-You should not link the name of a student with that student’s University ID number in any public manner.
+Refrain from linking the name of a student with that student’s University ID number in any public manner.

-Photos, Videos and Lecture Recordings under FERPA
+Photos, Videos and Lecture Recordings

 As with any other “education record,” a photo or video of a student is an education record, subject to specific exclusions, when the photo or video is: